charlesdong/breakout/README.md

 # Breakout

-Breakout is a classic 2D game released in 1976 on the Atari 2600 console.
+Breakout is a classic 2D game released in 1976 (or 1978) on the Atari 2600 console.

 ## Game rules